by Cynthia Sener, VP of Operations and Product at Rio SEO

 - Local SEO and Organic SEO are not separate things.

-Joy shares more on this in her post 9 common SEO myths at Moz.
+For more, Joy goes more in-depth in her post 9 common SEO myths at Moz.

 How to Engage at the Local Level